Okkadu: Cast and crew

 Impressed with her screen presence in Yuvakudu (2000), Gunasekhar chose Bhumika Chawla as the film's female lead to be paired with Mahesh Babu.
 Mukesh Rishi and Geetha were signed to play Mahesh Babu's parents in the film.
 The former called it a character close to his heart, calling it is a "soft role after a string of ferocious roles that I have played".
 Prakash Raj was signed as the antagonist and was seen as a factionist who falls for Bhumika's character in the film.
-Telangana Shakuntala played the role of Prakash Raj's mother in the film for which she had to smoke cigar.
+Telangana Shakuntala played the role of Prakash Raj's mother in the film for which she had to smoke a cigar.
 Chandra Mohan and Niharika were seen in supporting roles as Bhumika's father and Mahesh Babu's sister respectively.

 Paruchuri Brothers were signed to write the film's dialogues.
 Mani Sharma composed the score and Sekhar V. Joseph was its cinematographer.
 A. Sreekar Prasad edited the film, and Ashok Kumar was its art director.
 Sreekar Prasad called it a difficult film as it went through many forms of narration and he found it challenging to keep the pace very fast to make it slick and engaging.
-After the first copy was ready, Paruchuri Brothers suggested Gunasekhar to prefer a linear narrative to the non linear narrative being used.
+After the first copy was ready, Paruchuri Brothers suggested to Gunasekhar that a linear narrative be opted for over the non linear narrative.
 The latter, along with Sreekar Prasad, changed the non-linear narration to linear, within ten minutes.

 Filming

 The film's unit erected the Charminar set in the ten acres of land owned by D. Ramanaidu at Gopannapalle near Hyderabad.
 The original height of Charminar is 176 feet and the height of each minaret is 78 feet feet.
 The film's unit decided to construct the set with a length of 120 feet feet by not altering the minarets and instead reduce the total length of the remaining part.
 The surroundings of Charminar were recreated in five acres around the set.
 300 workers were employed in the construction of the set which lasted for three months and costed ₹1.75 crore.

 The makers decided to create the roads near the set using computer graphics in order to reduce the budget.
 Principal photography began in the same set and fifteen generators were used for illuminating the area.
 Strada Cranes were used for filming key scenes after ordinary cranes proved to be futile.
 The film's climax was shot in December 2002 for 11 days and 1000 junior artistes participated in the film's shoot amid extreme climatic conditions.
-Despite receiving training in Kabaddi, Mahesh Babu was injured several times during the film's shoot.
+Despite receiving training in kabaddi, Mahesh Babu was injured several times during the film's shoot.